 The Indian retail industry has emerged as one of the most dynamic & fast-paced industries due to the entry of several new players.
 It has witnessed tremendous growth in the last 10 years.
-India ranks among the best countries to invest in Retail space.
+India currently has the 4th largest retail market in the world.
 India ranked 2nd in Global Retail Development Index (GRDI) in 2019.
 Retail is India's largest industry accounting for more than 10% of the country's GDP & 8% of total employment.
 Government of India has introduced various reforms to attract FDI in Retail industry.
 GST regime introduced in 2017 as a single unified tax system has also been an enabler in this direction.
 India is largely an unorganized retail market, contributing 88% to the total retail sector in India.
 The organized retail market is currently valued at \$60 billion, while the unorganized market holds the rest.

-- Retail trading sector has received FDI inflows of \$ 3.35 billion during April 2000-September 2020 - The sector attracted \$ 970 million from private equity funds in 2019 - With the rising need for consumer goods in different sectors including consumer electronics, home appliances & utilities, many companies have invested in the Indian retail space
+- Retail trading sector has received FDI inflows of \$ 3.75 billion during April 2000-December 2021 - The sector attracted \$ 970 million from private equity funds in 2019.
+The total value of digital transactions in India for 2020 was \$ 537 million.
+Currently, there are 1.2 million daily e-commerce transactions. - With the rising need for consumer goods in different sectors including consumer electronics, home appliances & utilities, many companies have invested in the Indian retail space

-- Organized Retail, Fast Moving Consumer Goods (FMCG), especially in tier-2 & tier-3 cities, Brick & Mortar - Ecommerce, the biggest revolution in retail industry.
-Customers have the everincreasing choice of products at the lowest rates - Supply chain infrastructure India is emerging as one of the important sourcing base for a wide variety of goods for international retail companies
+- Organized Retail, Fast Moving Consumer Goods (FMCG), especially in tier-2 & tier-3 cities.
+Brick & Mortar - Ecommerce, the biggest revolution in retail industry.
+Customers have the ever-increasing choice of products at the lowest rates - Supply chain infrastructure, Logistics- India is emerging as one of the important sourcing base for a wide variety of goods for international retail companies